Glossary

 Observer

-Project partner participating in the project without receiving any ERDF co-funding directly.
-Travel and accommodation costs to project meetings and events could be covered by project participants under external experts and services.
+Project participant taking part to the project without receiving any ERDF co-funding.
+Travel and accommodation costs to project meetings and events could be covered by a project partner under external experts and services.
 Project observers are listed in the application form with indication of involvement in project activities.

 See also Project participants, Lead partner and Project partner.